 Convert images to Base64 code

 You can encode your functional images (like your logo) to a Base64 string, which basically means you transform an image file into script code.
 One you have the code you replace the original image tag with this code to display your image.
 This way your web pages make fewer HTTP requests.
 You can use the Base64 File Encoder tool for this.
 Just select the image of your choice and your Base64 image code will be generated automatically.

 Plugins can be a great asset to a website but usually require several web files to load on your web pages to function.
 This is why it is important to really only use plugins when you deem it absolutely necessary.

 Content Delivery Network

-If you have a huge amount of files to load like for instance a lot of photos or scripts, you could use a Content Delivery Network (CDN).
-CDN services provide a network of servers accross different locations all over the world.
-This makes it possible to deliver your files to your visitors with the smallest response time.
+A Content Delivery Network (CDN) makes it possible to serve your web files from different (sub)domains.
+This reduces the number of HTTP request your domain has to process.
+CDN services also usually provide a network of servers accross different locations all over the world.
+This makes it possible to deliver your files to your visitors with the smallest response time (first byte time) possible.

 Is your web page still making too many HTTP requests?

 When your website still makes too many HTTP requests from the same domain (20+ and above) you should create a subdomain and place some of your files on this subdomain.
 Subdomains are seen as seperate domains by browsers.
 Because of this you can load a higher number of files at the same time which will speed up your website.
 Don’t overdo it though, you should never use more as 2 subdomains to serve files as overdoing it will actually slow down your website because of too many parallel connections.